edify/cl-startup/README.md

 export CL_INDEX_VERSION=0.0.1
 ```

+Note: The variables ORIENTDB_ROOT_PASSWORD and CL_ODB_ROOT_PWD must have the same value.

 ### Obtaining API_ID and API_SECRET Credentials.

 You can use just one keyId ~ secretKey pair for all the environment variables (CL_CURRICULA_API_ID / CL_CURRICULA_API_SECRET, CL_LO_API_ID / CL_LO_API_SECRET, CL_API_CLIENT_ID / CL_API_CLIENT_SECRET).
 You can obtain those credentials by running the bootstrapper (requires NodeJS 6.9.1).